rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 4. At the end, you will get a QR code you can scan to connect your mobile devices.
 You could optionally use the provided **.conf** files to import your Wireguard Client Profiles into your devices.

 5. To add additional Wireguard VPN Clients, run **setup.sh** again.
 You must run this script as the root user, from within the **/root** home directory.
+This can be accomplished by making sure you have performed *Step 1* before performing this step.

 ```bash
 ./setup.sh